 Accruals will be posted to the applicable account segment as follows:

 If the adjusted cash balances of the security, commodity and IB-UKL segments are the same sign (i.e. all positive or all negative), the interest will be paid to the securities and IB-UKL segments on pro-rata basis while no interest will accrue on the commodity balance.
-If the cash balances of the security and IB-UKL segments are of opposite sign the interest of the universal account will accrue to the segment with the higher balance.
+If the cash balances of the security and IB-UKL segments are of opposite sign the interest of the Integrated Investment account will accrue to the segment with the higher balance.

 The results of the above calculations are booked to a special "Accrued Cash" sub-account, one for each currency.
 Accrued Cash has the following features and functions: